dpse/tcli/docs/pattern-matching.md

 | `a\|(b c)`          | Either `a` or the two words `b c`.       |
 | `...`               | None or all remaining tokens.            |

-Patterns operate on whole word-tokens; matching inside a word is not supported.
+Patterns operate on whole word-tokens: matching inside a word is not supported.
 The matcher is recursive, and stack usage scales with pattern complexity.
 Patterns with many alternations and nested groups should therefore be kept moderate on small devices.

 ## Examples